CraftAcademy/library-challenge/README.md

 As a library</br>
 In order to know what books do I have</br>
-I need to have a list of all the books
+I need to have a list of all the books in a file

+As a library</br>
+In order to provide books to visitors</br>
+I need to be able to add books to the book file

 As a library/visitor</br>
 In order to identify a book</br>